 Refresh the page to verify that the load balancer has been deleted.

-You might have these questions about the ELB load balancing feature.
+You might have these questions about the Classic Load Balancers.

 How do I know that the load balancer is working?